oconnor663/jacko.io/iterator_invalidation.md

 Note also that unlike slices, maps in Go are [*not* addressable](http://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/index.html#map_value_field_update).
 You can't take pointers to the values inside them.

+Thoughts

+- Python lets you do the for loop
+- Rust doesn't
+- the reason is that Rust points to interior memory
+- GC'd languages try to avoid defining ownership, but that means that interior memory can't be exposed.
+  - Is this really true?
+I could take something out of foo.bar, and then foo could swap its bar pointer out, and I would have the wrong thing.
+    - Yes it is true!
+I can get my hands on foo.bar, but I *can't* get &foo.bar ("the place where a bar would live inside of foo").
+So for example, if I have many different types of objects (or fields of a single object) that might hold a bar, and I want a list of pointers to several bar-holding spots for writing, I can't make that list.
+I would have to use closures that refer to parent objects, or something like that.
+- Go is an unusual exception.